mounir-eng/School-Bus-Safety-Maintenance-Dashboard/README.md

 streamlit run appbus.py
 Upload Data:

-Use the sidebar to upload the enhanced_simulated_obd_data.csv file.
+Use the sidebar to upload the enhanced_simulated_obd_data.csv file. 📂

-Explore the dashboard tabs to view safety scores, route maps, component health, and maintenance recommendations.
+Explore the dashboard tabs to view safety scores, route maps, component health, and maintenance recommendations. 🚀

-Example Use Case:
+🚌 Example Use Case
-Fleet Managers: Monitor the safety and health of school buses in real-time.
+Fleet Managers: Monitor the safety and health of school buses in real-time. 🚦

-Maintenance Teams: Receive actionable maintenance recommendations to prevent breakdowns.
+Maintenance Teams: Receive actionable maintenance recommendations to prevent breakdowns. 🔧

-Drivers: Improve driving behavior based on safety score feedback.
+Drivers: Improve driving behavior based on safety score feedback. 🚗

-Dataset Details (enhanced_simulated_obd_data.csv):
+📊 Dataset Details (enhanced_simulated_obd_data.csv)
-Purpose: Simulated OBD-II data for testing the application.
+Purpose: Simulated OBD-II data for testing the application. 🧪

 Columns:

-timestamp: Timestamp of the data recording.
+timestamp: Timestamp of the data recording. ⏰

-speed: Vehicle speed in km/h.
+speed: Vehicle speed in km/h. 🚗

-rpm: Engine RPM.
+rpm: Engine RPM. 🔄

-engine_load: Engine load percentage.
+engine_load: Engine load percentage. ⚙️

-lat: Latitude for geospatial analysis (optional).
+lat: Latitude for geospatial analysis (optional). 🌍

-lon: Longitude for geospatial analysis (optional).
+lon: Longitude for geospatial analysis (optional). 🌍

-Additional simulated metrics for testing.
+Additional simulated metrics for testing. 📈

-Future Enhancements:
+🚀 Future Enhancements
-Real-Time Data Integration: Connect to live OBD-II data streams for real-time monitoring.
+Real-Time Data Integration: Connect to live OBD-II data streams for real-time monitoring. 📡

-User Authentication: Add login functionality for secure access.
+User Authentication: Add login functionality for secure access. 🔐

-Advanced Analytics: Incorporate more sophisticated machine learning models for predictive maintenance.
+Advanced Analytics: Incorporate more sophisticated machine learning models for predictive maintenance. 🤖

-Notifications: Implement email or SMS alerts for critical maintenance actions.
+Notifications: Implement email or SMS alerts for critical maintenance actions. 📨

-Historical Data Analysis: Enable analysis of long-term trends in safety and maintenance data.
+Historical Data Analysis: Enable analysis of long-term trends in safety and maintenance data. 📊

-License:
+📜 License
 This project is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it as needed.
+Feel free to use, modify, and distribute it as needed. 📄

-Contribution:
+🤝 Contribution
 Contributions are welcome!
-If you have suggestions or improvements, please open an issue or submit a pull request.
+If you have suggestions or improvements, please open an issue or submit a pull request. 🙌

-Screenshots:
+📸 Screenshots
 Dashboard Overview:
 Dashboard Screenshot